Frequently Asked Questions

 How do I become a vendor?

 Anyone can be a vendor by simply having a yard sale in their yard, at their business, or setting up in a designated vendor space.
 Many communities have different locations where vendors from within and outside of that town or city can set up a booth.
+See our Vendor 101 page to learn how to get started.

 How do I post a vendor listing?